|University Location||Perth, Western Australia|

 |International Places||20 (50 total)|

-The University of Western Australia School of Dentistry believes that students learn best when teaching and learning methods focus on student-centred approaches whenever possible.
+The University of Western Australia Dental School believes that students learn best when teaching and learning methods focus on student-centred approaches whenever possible.
 Students develop a broad base of knowledge, multi-faceted experiences, and the ability to think critically and apply knowledge to solve problems through problem-based clinical situations, computer activities, lectures, and self-directed learning programs.

 As a UWA dentistry student, you’ll be based at the Oral Health Centre of Western Australia, a high-tech dental teaching hospital and learning facility on the QEII Medical Centre campus in Nedlands.
 The UWA dental school is equipped with a state-of-the-art digital radiology suite.
 The centralized production lab is fully equipped with computer-aided design (CAD) / computer-aided manufacturing (CAM) facilities and dedicated high spec computers in a virtual learning centre (VLC) for students to undertake CA/CAM design.
-The VLC has full functional digital radiology and virtual microscopy facilities.
+The VLC has fully functional digital radiology and virtual microscopy facilities.